[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • ✅ Good example: Phone Call Failed: failed to initiate call: phone number format error

-Multi-Agent Architecture: Breaking Through the Limitations of a Single Agent
+Multi-Agent architecture: breaking through the limitations of a single Agent

-Based on Anthropic Research Feature’s practice:
+Based on the practice of Anthropic Research Feature:

-Why Multi-Agent?
+Why do we need Multi-Agent?

-Limitations of a Single Agent:
+Limitations of a single Agent:

-• ⏱️ Inefficient sequential execution
+• ⏱️ Sequential execution is inefficient

-• 🧠 Unable to explore in parallel
+• 🧠 Cannot explore in parallel

 Advantages of Multi-Agent:

-• ✅ Parallel processing of multiple subtasks
+• ✅ Handle multiple subtasks in parallel

 • ✅ Independent context windows